pichim/PES_Board/docs/markdown/imu.md

 y_{gyro}(t) = \omega(t) + b_{gyro}
 $$

-Clearly we cannot just integrate the gyroscope signal to get the angle; the bias will accumulate over time and lead to drift in the angle estimation.
+Clearly, we cannot just integrate the gyroscope signal to get the angle; the bias will accumulate over time and lead to drift in the angle estimation.

 The accelerometer, on the other hand, has no bias (if calibrated properly) but significant noise.
 The accelerometer measurements are proportional to the angle relative to gravity.
 For simplicity we just write.